SIMEXP/lab-documentation/source/tutorials/python.rst

   mkdir /PATH/TO/MY/PROJECT
   cookiecutter -o /PATH/TO/MY/PROJECT -f  https://github.com/SIMEXP/cookiecutter-data-science

-Overall the whole repository layout should look like this:
+The whole repository layout should look like this:

 .. code:: bash